salah46/transformateK_MP/README.md

    - The project uses an embedded SQLite database.
 No additional configuration is required for the database setup.

 5. **Sample Data:**
-   -In the database, there are two agents and two administrators assigned with integer IDs 1 and 2.
+   - In the database, there are two agents and two administrators assigned with integer IDs 1 and 2.

 ## Additional Notes

 - Ensure that the necessary dependencies are installed before running the project.

+- The core requirements have been met successfully; however, there is an opportunity for further enhancements.
+For instance, incorporating functionalities for updating and deleting records would contribute to the project's overall completeness.
+Additionally, refining error handling mechanisms to accommodate diverse scenarios could further elevate the system's robustness and user experience.

 - For any questions or issues, please refer to the documentation or contact the project maintainers.